neondatabase/website/content/docs/integrations/node.md

 1. Navigate to the [Projects](https://console.neon.tech/app/projects) page in the Neon Console.
 2. Click **New Project**.
-3. Specify a name, a PostgreSQL version, and a region, and click **Create Project**.
+3. Specify a name, PostgreSQL version, region, and click **Create Project**.

 For additional information about creating projects, see [Setting up a project](/docs/get-started-with-neon/setting-up-a-project).